ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 	## This folder MUST exist in your Repository Folder – it will be scanned for existing mods
 - TEST
 - RELEASE
-- "#NEXUS" ## these folders are archive folders, when a mod is packaged for deployment or deployed into the mod manager, these are primarily here for documentation, and should not be changed, if they are not included that’s OK, they are already present in the database.'
+- "#NEXUS" ## these folders are archive folders, when a mod is packaged for deployment or deployed INTO the mod manager, these are primarily here for documentation, and should not be changed, if they are not included that’s OK, they are already present in the database.'
 - "#DEPLOYED"
 limitFiletypes: true ## You may want to include everything, or you may want to limit the filetypes moved and archived'
 promoteIncludeFiletypes: ## These are the filetypes that will be included when promoting a mod from one stage to another'